SanjinKurelic/MeetingInfoDatabase/README.md

 ### Building project

 Build project by running it as a release from Visual Studio, which will generate dll-s in bin/Release directory of the project.
-You could copy them to other project and use them accordingly, but with that approach you loose flexibility of upgrading the referenced NuGet packages.
+You could copy them to other project and use them accordingly, but with that approach you will loose flexibility of upgrading the referenced NuGet packages.
 Better approach is to build those dll-s as NuGet package with the following command:

 ```
 nuget.exe pack MeetingInfoDatabase.csproj -Prop Configuration=Release
 ```

-**Use generated MeetingInfoDatabase.1.0.0.nupkg file as a reference in other projects with the following command:**
+**Use generated MeetingInfoDatabase.1.0.0.nupkg file as a reference in <u>other projects</u> with the following command:**

 ```
 Install-Package MeetingInfoDatabase -Source <path_to_package>